fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

     ![Traffic Generation Locust - Statistics](../images/traffic-gen-locust-statistics.png)

 9. After a few minutes of load generation from the previous step, go back to the TSM UI and the `shopping` service's `Performance` dashboard.
-Validate that the `shopping` service response latency increases with the increase in requests and as a result violates the configured SLO.
+Validate that the `shopping` service response latency increased with the rise in requests and as a result violates the configured SLO.

     > **_NOTE:_**  Its best to set the `Metric Time Range` to 5 or 10 minutes to easily see the latest violations.